Cliché: Without data, there can be no data science.

 Write a small library in the language of your application that captures the event and sends it to a microservice endpoint or a cloud function for further processing and storage (such as AWS, Google Cloud, Azure, Snowflake, Databricks).

-This is the most flexible alternative that you can optimize to the need of your application and data requirement.
+This is the most flexible alternative that you can optimize to the need of your application and data requirements.

 It also takes the most development effort.
 You need to write code to process the data and store it in a data lake or data warehouse.
 If you use any 3rd-party analytics/ML application, most of these can consume data from a popular lake or warehouse.

 This is the quickest and easiest approach to get started.
-These tools provide an SDK with simple APIs to dump the data, and can compute and show the common analytics charts.
+These tools provide an SDK with simple APIs to dump the data.
+These tools can also compute and show common analytics charts.

 This approach is also the least flexible.
 I recommend it for analytics, but not for collecting data for data science or machine learning.

-Also, carefully examine the cost structure to decide if it is a good approach for your data load.
+You should carefully examine the cost structure for data quantity slabs for deciding whether it is optimal for your data load.

 The Middle Path

-The convenience and rich connectors offered by tools like Fivetran, RudderStack etc. is valuable.
+The convenience and rich connectors offered by tools like Fivetran, RudderStack, etc. are valuable.
 But it depends on how diverse your needs are and how deep your pockets are.